rootedinloops/helsinki-python-mooc/week 1-3/README.md

 # next_leap_year
 A logic puzzle wrapped in a riddle disguised as a math problem.
 This had me stumped for a time, but I *did* conquer it—and now it stays here forever as a trophy of pain and progress.

+# working_with_numbers
+I enjoyed this one.
+It was in 4 parts (technically 5 with pre-task).
+It kept adding new conditions and I had to figure out the order of the varying counters to make sure only the information I wanted was included in them.
+It had been a long day and I was going to wait until after I slept but I took my time and enjoyed piecing it together.
+A nice woohooo! before the zzz.